sylvainmetayer/jekyll-fontawesome-svg/README.md

     The syntax is this one `{% fa_svg_generate %}`

+- [Academicons](https://jpswalsh.github.io/academicons/) are also available.
+To use them

+    `{% a_svg google-scholar %}`

+    Each icon get the `academic-icon` class, which you can use in your CSS to customize the appearance of your icon.

+- You will need to have in **one** part of your project (at the end of your layout for example) liquid tag to generate the SVG definition.

+    The syntax is this one `{% a_svg_generate %}`

 ### Examples

 You can find an example on [my personnal site repository](https://github.com/sylvainmetayer/sylvainmetayer).